 Ultimately, which car servicing chain you decide to visit will be an individual choice, as dropping your car off not only has to fit into your lifestyle, but may also depend on the age and brand of your vehicle.
 While car servicing can quickly turn into a large expense for some, it can be a small price to pay for peace of mind on the road, as well as ensure your car stays running for longer.

 Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
 The outcomes reported are the results from customers within the survey group who have had their car serviced in the last 2 years by a car servicing chain – in this case, 590 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

 Grocery giant Woolworths has announced that it is removing expiry dates from its gift cards, as new legislation is set to force retailers to extend expiration dates to at least three years.
 While a convenient gift …– Read more

-Car Servicing Chains - March 23rd
+Car Servicing Chains Compared - March 23rd

 Two tyre heavyweights battle for supremacy.
 Which manufacturer reigns supreme?
 Find out at Canstar Blue.– Read more